METAR: North American METAR codes

-Flight categories in the U.S.
+Flight categories in the US

 METARs can be expressed concisely using so-called aviation flight categories, which indicates what classes of flight can operate at each airport by referring to the visibility and ceiling in each METAR.
-Four categories are used in the U.S.:
+Four categories are used in the US:

 METAR weather codes

 METAR abbreviations used in the weather and events section.
-Remarks section will also include began and end times of the weather events.
+Remarks section will also include begin and end times of the weather events.
 Codes before remarks will be listed as "-RA" for "light rain".
 Codes listed after remarks may be listed as "RAB15E25" for "Rain began at 15 minutes after the top of the last hour and ended at 25 minutes after the top of the last hour."

-Combinations of two precipitation types are accepted; e.g., RASN (Rain and snow mixed), SHGSSN etc.
+Combinations of two precipitation types are accepted; e.g., RASN (rain and snow mixed), SHGSSN etc. If more than one type of weather is present, METAR will report in the following order: